maksimkasenkan/maksimkasenkan/README.md

-- 👋 Hi, I’m @maksimkasenkan, and///
+- 👋 Hi, I’m @maksimkasenkan, and
 - 👀 I’m interested in lolita news
 - 🌱 I’m currently learning Moscow culture
 - 💞️ I’m looking to collaborate on xex
-- 📫 How to reach me by xo lizginka/
+- 📫 How to reach me by xo lizginka
+- forbs